Coroner’s Statutes and Selected Laws

 (2) The effects and property that are delivered to the coroner according to law.

 In a county of the third through eighth class in which a county morgue is not maintained, the coroner may have a body that the coroner is authorized to admit to a county morgue removed to a private facility.
-The county commissioners shall procure by contract, as provided under Article XVIII, the use of a private facility in consultation with the coroner.
+The county commissioners shall procure by contract, as under Chapter 151 (relating to contracts), the use of a private facility in consultation with the coroner.

-(a) Requests.
-A request for an examination or other professional service by another county or person may be complied with at the discretion of the coroner under guidelines established by the county commissioners.
+–A request for an examination or other professional service by another county or person may be complied with at the discretion of the coroner under guidelines established by the county commissioners. b)

 (1) A sudden death not caused by a readily recognizable disease or, if the cause of death cannot be properly certified, by a physician on the basis of prior recent medical attendance.